dyminki/HungrySquirrel/README.md

 # HungrySquirrel
 Simple game of collecting randomly appearing walnuts.
+For navigation use keyboard.
+Only on PC.

 # Technologies used
 - HTML